 Emirates Credit Card Offer

-Get bonus points and enjoy up to 10% off Emirates flights, earn Skywards Miles for every $1 spent and a discounted annual fee of $149 for the first year.
+Get up to 50,000 bonus Skywards Miles and earn Skywards Miles for every $1 spent.
+Plus, enjoy a discounted annual fee of $149 for the first year.

 - 20.99% p.a. on purchases

 - Cash advance rate of 21.74% p.a.

 - Minimum income requirement of $75,000 p.a.